XavierDuthil/youtube-tracklist-control/README.md

 MIT-licensed open source extension for Google Chrome and Chromium by Xavier Duthil.

 This extension provides useful functionalities when watching music-compilation videos on YouTube™.

-It works by scanning for a timestamped tracklist in the video description or comments and uses it to build its own interactive tracklist.
+This extension builds its own interactive tracklist by scanning for timestamped tracks in the video description or comments.

+The tracklist can be displayed from any tab and controlled via global keyboard shortcuts (defaults are the keyboard's media buttons, configurable from the "Extensions" settings).

 ![Screenshot](img/screenshot.png)